andremillet/odin/README.md

 ```bash
 odin update
 ```
 Adds all changes, commits with a message, and pushes to the remote repository.
+If run in a Git repository not managed by Odin, it offers to adopt the project by creating a CONFIG.toml and adding it to Odin's project list.

 ### Upgrade Odin
 ```bash